psychemedia/island-storynotes/carus-wilson/nurseries_of_vice_notes.md

 BOROUGH COURT.
 Monday.— Magistrates present: The Mayor, and R. M. Wavell and E Way, esqrs.

 John Cave, a yonng man of Barton's Village, was charged with being found by the police, lying on the pavement, dead. drunk, at four o'clock the previous Friday night, in Cosham-street.
-He managed a decent excuse, saying he went to have some beer wiih a young man he had not seen for years, and they closed up with a glass of rum each, a liquor he was quite unaccustomed to drink, and he was immediately overcome.
+He managed a decent excuse, saying he went to have some beer with a young man he had not seen for years, and they closed up with a glass of rum each, a liquor he was quite unaccustomed to drink, and he was immediately overcome.

 The Magistrates dismissed him, with advice never to touch rum again.